CocktailJS/cocktailjs.github.io/_posts/guides/2013-04-18-defining-and-using-properties.md

 This guide is intended to explain the `@properties` annotation through some simple examples.

-# Creating a Class with cocktailJS
+# Creating a Class with CocktailJS

 To create a class in cocktailJS from scratch, we need to define a class constructor variable that will be used as a subject into the mix.
 The very basic structure looks like this: